 The laborious process to make one of these exquisite vessels starts with a long walk to at least two different rivers to dig clay out of the bank.
 Should the riverbank have dried out, the clay must be hacked out with a hammer and chisel.
 If the crafter is lucky, she has the use of donkeys to transport the heavy earth back to her home.
-If not, the container is swung up on to her head.
+If not, the container is swung up on to her how much baclofen should i take to get high head.

 The hardening pot is put to Purchase one side until it has reach leather-hardness, when the design is created using found items once again.
 Maize cobs, sharpened bicycle or umbrella spokes, combs and anything else that will create an attractive pattern are brought into use.
 Originally, pots were mostly decorate by attaching little lumps called amasumpa (warts) to stop the pot from slipping but today the most intricate designs are to be found, ranging from leaves, houses and shields to complicated geometric patterns.